New Full-Service Gym Is Coming to Wisconsin’s Capital This Winter

 Around 2019, Jonathan Landis (pictured) began working on the concept of Greater Heights by talking with lenders and brainstorming, before beginning the construction of the space in October 2023.
 (Photo courtesy of The Alexander Company)

 Landis recalled the challenge of trying to incorporate the various aspects of their vision into the building design, a task that Rockwerx helped them tackle.
 “You’re moving all these rooms around, you’re trying to make everything make sense,” he said.
 “You’re trying to use the space as efficiently as possible, so you don’t end up with weird hallways.”
 Fortunately, Landis said the team achieved most of the goals they wanted, such as making space for a reservable party room next to a section of the climbing walls.
 Landis explained that he wanted the room to not be separate from the rest of the facility, where climbers might be less likely to use it, but also not in the middle of the climbing area, intending to avoid disrupting other climbers.
-The team also allotted space for a fully adjustable 12×12 Kilter Board, weight and cardio room, hangboard and campus board.
+The team also allotted space for a hangboard, fully adjustable 12×12 Kilter Board, and weight and cardio room.
 In addition to parties, the gym will host team-building events, climbing teams, yoga classes and instructional climbing classes.

 Auto belay climbing at the new gym